apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 <div class="alert alert-success">
   <a href="#" class="close" data-dismiss="alert" aria-label="close">&times;</a>
-  <strong>Notepad Works</strong><br/>Try not to use the issue tracker as a backlog for items that need fixes and attention.
+  <strong>Notepad Works</strong><br/>Try not to use the issue tracker as a backlog for items that need fixes from others.
 Any good task management software will do instead.
 </div>

 # How do I get on the roadmap?